Impurity with a resonance in the vicinity of the Fermi energy: Introduction

 \section{Introduction}

 Systems with defects and impurities are ubiquitous in modern condensed matter physics~\cite{Coleman,Mahan,Altland_Simons}.
 Already simple impurity models such as a potential interacting with a continuum of states have led to a number of important discoveries, such as Friedel oscillations~\cite{Friedel}.
-These simple models usually have a single length scale,~e.g.,~the range of the potential, and are not able to describe an impurity whose structure introduces other length scales.
-For example the Kondo model~\cite{Kondo_review} (and the Anderson model~\cite{Anderson_impurity}) enjoys a relevant length scale defined by the Kondo temperature.
+These simple models usually have a single length scale,~e.g.,~the range of the potential, and are not able to describe an impurity whose structure introduces other relevant length scales.
+For example, they fail to provide insight into the physics of the Kondo model~\cite{Kondo_review} (and the Anderson model~\cite{Anderson_impurity}), which enjoys an emergent length scale defined by the Kondo temperature.
 Such additional length scales are often crucial for understanding the physics of realistic systems.

-A basic impurity model with an additional length scale is the Friedel impurity with the resonance at the Fermi level.
+A basic impurity model with a non-trivial length scale is the Friedel impurity with the resonance at the Fermi level.
 In spite of its simplicity, numerical analysis shows that real-space properties of that model have some similarities to those of the Kondo model~\cite{Bergmann2008,Tao2012} whose understanding represents a milestone in condensed matter physics~\cite{Affleck2010,Borzenets2020}.
 Motivated by these numerical findings, we discuss here an analytically tractable model of an impurity that also features a resonance at the Fermi level.
 We discuss how the resonance affects properties of the Fermi gas, in particular the self-energy of the impurity, and the density profile of the Fermi gas.
-These results provide an illustration of how the width of the resonance introduces a length scale, which governs the physics at intermediate distances.
+Our results provide an illustration of how an impurity can introduce a length scale, which governs the physics at intermediate distances.

-We formulate the problem such that our results can be tested in cold-atom systems.
+We formulate the problem in such a way that it can be engineered in cold-atom set-ups.
 In particular, we assume a continuous homogeneous Fermi gas with the impurity that can either be an external potential or a tightly trapped atom.
 In the latter case, the resonance can be a Feshbach resonance~\cite{Feshbach_review} whose width is much smaller than the Fermi energy.
-For example, the typical Fermi temperature in experiments with ultracold $^{6}$Li atoms is about $1\;\mu$K (see, e.g.,~\cite{Grimm2007}, and references therein), which means that narrow resonances whose width is about $0.2$~G~\cite{Strecker2003,Schunck2005} satisfy the condition.
+For instance, the typical Fermi temperature in experiments with ultracold~$^{6}$Li~atoms is about $1\;\mu$K (see, e.g.,~Ref.~\cite{Grimm2007}, and references therein), which means that narrow resonances whose width is about $0.2$~G~\cite{Strecker2003,Schunck2005} satisfy the condition.